.

 1. Text Link

-Medical denials in healthcare have risen since the onset of the pandemic, and according to industry publication Medical Laboratory Observer (MLO), medical labs have been hit particularly hard, with average denial rates of 15 percent for in-network claims and 30 percent for out-of-network.
-However, on top of reduced reimbursement rates, ever-changing payer rules, and a growing population of uninsured and underinsured patients, today’s laboratories are also facing large fluctuations in patient volume and unprecedented staffing shortfalls.
-All of which is making it difficult for some labs to prosper.
+Medical denials in healthcare rose during the onset of the pandemic, and according to industry publication Medical Laboratory Observer (MLO), medical labs were hit particularly hard, with average denial rates of 15 percent for in-network claims and 30 percent for out-of-network.

 Anatomic pathology laboratories